(page created 26 September 2018, last revised 16 Mar 2019)

 1 August 2018 Made a representation online as per our Stage 1 advice.

 6 September 2018 Got Notice of Rejection from Merseyflow dated 3 September, with offer not to pursue the penalty if the £2 toll is paid.

-7 September 2018 Appealed online to the Traffic Penalty Tribunal (see Stage 2 above), saying that I would add evidence at a later date.
+7 September 2018 Appealed online to the Traffic Penalty Tribunal as per our Stage 2 advice, saying that would add evidence at a later date.
 Got an email acknowledgement from the Tribunal.